Nicholas Robert Johnson

 - Final Game June 27, 2012

 - Born September 19, 1978 in Sacramento, CA USA

 Nick Johnson first played in the major leagues with the New York Yankees in 2000.
-His strength as a hitter is his ability to get on base, given a decent batting average, a lot of walks, and a tendency to get hit-by-pitches.
-He also has some power.
-Unfortunately, he also seems to be a magnet for injuries, many of them freakish.
-In his best season with the bat, 2006, he had an Adjusted OPS of 149 due to an OBP of .428 (110 walks) and a SLG of .520 (23 homers and 46 doubles).
-Johnson then missed the entire 2006 season after a September 23, 2006 collision with Austin Kearns in which Johnson broke his right femur.
+His strength as a hitter was his ability to get on base, given a decent batting average, a lot of walks, and a tendency to get hit by pitches.
+He also had some power.
+Unfortunately, he also seemed to be a magnet for injuries, many of them freakish.
+In his best season with the bat, 2006, he had an OPS+ of 149 due to an OBP of .428 (110 walks) and a SLG of .520 (23 homers and 46 doubles).
+Johnson then missed the entire 2007 season after a September 23rd collision with Austin Kearns in which Johnson broke his right femur.
 But this was far from his only significant injury.